Table Binding

 Configure global binding settings

-Go to Settings UI > Binding to configure global binding settings.
+Open Settings UI → Binding to configure global options.

 Configure Binding Settings for a page